Portland Auto Product Liability Attorney

 Mechanical Defects and Auto Recalls

-Auto product liability is an area of law that melds car accident liability with product liability.
+Auto product liability is an area of law that melds elements of car accident and product liability laws in Portland.
 In some cases, car accidents are not caused by human error (which is most common) but rather caused by some type of defect or oversight in the vehicle’s design.
 Lately, GM has been in the spotlight for faulty ignition switches in thousands of its vehicles that resulted in multiple deaths and injuries.
 If you or a loved one was injured in a similar incident, we invite you to contact our firm to tell us about your case.